 Skip alcohol if you:

 Also avoid alcohol if your healthcare provider specifically advised against it.
-Some medical conditions or situations make alcohol more risky during abortion recovery.
+Some medical conditions or situations make alcohol after misoprostol or alcohol and mifepristone more risky during abortion recovery.
+Patients who need personalized guidance can explore in-clinic abortion services at Serenity Choice Health for professional, compassionate support throughout their recovery.

 Managing Side Effects Without Alcohol